In addition to using primary keys to access and manipulate items, Amazon DynamoDB also

 1 MB of data.

-The larger the table, the more time the
+The larger the table or secondary index, the more time the

 Scan will take to